Swim Gear: Swedish Goggles Review

 The TYR Socket Rocket are a Swedish goggle for people who love the total customization, excellent peripherals and overall look of the goggles but want a rubber gasket on the lens of the goggle.

-The thin gasket (it’s not nearly as thick as the gasket you will find on other popular swim goggles like the Speedo Vanquisher 2.0) makes it a great introductory Swedish swim goggle.
+The thin gasket (it’s not nearly as thick as the gasket you will find on other popular swim goggles like the Speedo Vanquisher 2.0, an excellent all-around goggle known for comfort) makes it a great introductory Swedish swim goggle.

 Additionally, the TYR Socket Rockets will last longer thanks to the silicone head straps (and nose piece).